Outdoor Dog Photography

 Pup & Me

-The classic outdoor 60-90 min session that celebrates your dog and you, up to four subjects (any combo of people & dogs).
+The classic session that celebrates your dog and you, up to four subjects (any combo of people & dogs).
 These sessions are all about the in-between moments of everyday life and done with a documentary approach.
-Three collections that include digitals and product credit are available, starting at $1550 for the base Classic collection (10 digital files) to $2550 (all the files).
+Three collections that include digitals and print credit are available, starting at $1550 for the base Classic collection (10 digital files).

-4-6 hours of fun-filled moments—let's make a whole day of it.
+Let's make a whole day of it.
 Go hiking, picnic, have a birthday party, eat a million treats, roll in the sand, visit a cafe—you name it, let's make it happen.
-This custom adventure session with continuous documentary photography starts at $6550.
+This custom adventure session with continuous documentary photography starts at $6500.
 It includes ALL the best photos from the session, a 10-spread, custom-designed keepsake album, and additional complimentary product credit.

 The Pup & Me Experience